 While a Passivhaus should be designed to be capable of maintaining a constant temperature of 20 °C, in practice the occupants may be happy to let the temperature fall some of the time, for example when they are out, or asleep.
-Conversely some households may choose a warmer temperature.
-When considering thermal performance, averages are often quoted, but they can hide extremes30 - plotting the cumulative distribution for a period, in the case of Figure 20 for February 2014, 2015 and 2016, provides more detail:
+Conversely, some households may choose a warmer temperature.
+When considering thermal performance, averages are often quoted, but they can hide extremes - plotting the cumulative distribution for a period, in the case of Figure 20 for February (for 2014 to 2017), provides more detail: